Assyrians: Modern history

+Around 1905, Assyrian immigrants from Urmia, led by Rev. Isaac Adams, helped establish a farming community in and around Turlock, California.
+The settlement was planned after earlier agricultural attempts in other areas had failed.
+By 1930, Turlock's Assyrian population was 20%; they were such a significant part of the population that the southern part of town became known as "Little Urmia."
+That same decade, the city was cited by Ripley's Believe It or Not as having the most churches per capita in the U.S., partly due to the variety of ethnic churches serving the relatively small settler population.
+The city hosts an annual Assyrian Festival at the Stanislaus County Fair featuring traditional food, music, and dance.

 The majority of Assyrians living in what is today modern Turkey were forced to flee to either Syria or Iraq after the Turkish victory during the Turkish War of Independence.
 In 1932, Assyrians refused to become part of the newly formed state of Iraq and instead demanded their recognition as a nation within a nation.
 The Assyrian leader Shimun XXI Eshai asked the League of Nations to recognize the right of the Assyrians to govern the area known as the "Assyrian triangle" in northern Iraq.
 During the French mandate period, some Assyrians, fleeing ethnic cleansings in Iraq during the Simele massacre, established numerous villages along the Khabur River during the 1930s.

 The Assyrian Levies were founded by the British in 1928, with ancient Assyrian military rankings such as Rab-shakeh, Rab-talia and Tartan, being revived for the first time in millennia for this force.
 The Assyrians were prized by the British rulers for their fighting qualities, loyalty, bravery and discipline, and were used to help the British put down insurrections among the Arabs and Kurds.
 During World War II, eleven Assyrian companies saw action in Palestine and another four served in Cyprus.
 The Parachute Company was attached to the Royal Marine Commando and were involved in fighting in Albania, Italy and Greece.
 The Assyrian Levies played a major role in subduing the pro-Nazi Iraqi forces at the battle of Habbaniya in 1941.